Lawyer acceptance factor

 Generally, an awesome total harmonic distortion rating wouldn’t cut it.
-It had to look nice, which meant “acceptably unobtrusive” and ideally invisible, but failing that, having artfully-applied walnut veneer, a minimalist fascia and a resemblance to mid-century Danish lounge furniture would at least put you in play.
+It had to look nice, which meant “acceptably unobtrusive” and ideally invisible, but failing that, artfully-applied walnut veneer, a minimalist fascia and a resemblance to mid-century Danish lounge furniture would at least put you in play.

-The way they see it, they are already on a journey, it is tedious enough as it is, and they are not interested in being sent on some M.B.A.-initiated diversion designed to convert them, as they see it, into glorified hamsters.
+The way they see it, they are already on a journey, it is tedious enough as it is, and they are not interested in being sent on some M.B.A.-initiated diversion intended to convert them into button-pushing hamsters.

 Contrary to received wisdom, and however proudly they may declare themselves prehistoric, as a class, lawyers are not half as Luddite as they claim.
 They will hoover up any tech they come across that makes them get where they think they are going faster.

 Mobile email, for example, caught on so fast it barely counted as an “innovation” at all: it went from science fiction to the commonplace, skipping a phase transition, like dry ice subliming to CO2 and within six months had become something everyone whinges about.

 But — and therefore — these are not the applications management complains that lawyers ignore.
 If anything, lawyers use them too much, and the technology department will periodically engage in pitched battles with the rank and file to remove this “bloatware”: “do you really need a separate change comparison application?
 You know there’s one in Word, right?” — cue exasperated Kermit face — must you look at blogs, cat videos and social media?

 The more enjoyable a software application is to use, the less important it is to management.
 Conversely, the worse it is to use, the more vital that it is used.

 The innovations which draw sardonic clog-throwing allusions tend not make a lawyer’s life easier but, rather, duller or just worse, if they are imposed to make someone else’s life easier — usually a bean counter’s.